Updated: Apr 4

 It's for one reason and one reason only.

-To become like our saviour, Jesus the Christ.
+To become like our saviour, Jesus.

 And what is Jesus like?
 Among many attributes, he's a man of great sacrifice.